 In response to the COVID-19 pandemic, we've seen numerous brands creating content about what they're doing from an operations perspective, and how their customers can stay safe.

 Talking to your customers through content during a crisis isn't self-serving—it's necessary.
 However, for it to be effective, it has to provide value.
 That means listening to the needs of your customers.

 To help you figure out how to craft your own content, we've collected high-quality content examples about COVID-19 from some of the world’s largest brands.
 Review them and use it to inform your own COVID-19 content strategy.

 Johnson & Johnson

-The Johnson and Johnson crisis management strategy focuses on relaying the latest news, all the pertinent facts, and addressing the fears that the public is facing — all within their content hub.
-For example, their piece titled, “What You Need to Know About the Latest on the Coronavirus—and a Potential Preventive Vaccine” details the start of the pandemic, its evolution to what it is today, and the steps Johnson & Johnson is taking to help discover a vaccine.
+The Johnson and Johnson crisis management strategy focuses on relaying the latest news and information from within a dedicated content hub.
+Their piece, titled “What You Need to Know About the Latest on the Coronavirus—and a Potential Preventive Vaccine,” details the start of the pandemic, its evolution, and the steps Johnson & Johnson is taking to help discover a vaccine.

 If you are a nonprofit or brand issuing corporate communications about the coronavirus, you may be eligible for the Knotch platform donation program.
 Learn more.